Zylo23/dotfiles/README.md

 - **Npm**: Required for building the theme extension (or other package managers).

 Refer to [VS Code README](configs/vscode) for detailed installation instructions.

+### Discord Configuration

+In discord configuration it just a theme for discord.

+- [Discord](https://discord.com/): Required, Because it is a discord client.
+- [Vencord](https://vencord.dev/) or [BetterDiscord](https://betterdiscord.app/): Required for installing the theme, If you use Discord in the desktop.
+- [Stylus](https://github.com/openstyles/stylus): Required for installing the theme, If you use Discord in the browser.

+Refer to [Discord README](configs/discord) for detailed installation instructions.

 ### User Styles